jlmelville/uwot/README.md

 ## News

+*September 23 2019* Version 0.1.4 released on CRAN.
+This ensures compatibility with RcppAnnoy 0.0.13 when using `load_uwot`.

 *April 6 2019*. uwot is now on [CRAN](https://cran.r-project.org/package=uwot).
 Also, some minor-to-horrible bugs in the `lvish` perplexity routine have been fixed.